 XML Tracking Data Message: Schema updated to reflect above changes.

-Use of the SANA Registry as the source of the values associated with the ORIGINATOR, TIME_SYSTEM, and REFERENCE_FRAME keywords.
+Use of the SANA Registry was added as the source of the values associated with the ORIGINATOR, TIME_SYSTEM, and REFERENCE_FRAME keywords.

 The test of the TDM will exercise the following data types: